Today’s global digital economy increases the need to verify customers and prevent fraud without jeopardizing conversion rates.

 Verify through delegated authentication (using biometrics).

 Reduce friction with Delegated Authentication

-At Adyen, we combine the security aspect with the customer experience to optimise the overall authentication process and increase conversion.
+At Adyen, we combine the security aspect with the customer experience to optimize the overall authentication process and increase conversion.
 This creates a balance between convenience and security.

-Delegated Authentication is a feature that’spart of our authentication solution.
+Delegated Authentication is a feature that’s part of our authentication solution.
 It allows us to fully authenticate the customer on behalf of the issuer, providing a seamless cardholder experience.
 By controlling this process, we can preserve the standard of our online payment experiences and keep customers on the checkout page.
-We can recognise already-authenticated customers and provide them with a better experience, which reduces drop-offs.
+We can recognize already-authenticated customers and provide them with a better experience, which reduces drop-offs.